1.Co-operative Bank 3 Year Fixed Rate Visa

 Pros:

-- Fixed rate on purchases and balance transfers for 3 years
+- Fixed rate for three years

 - No annual fee